Table of Contents

 10 Best Things To Do Today

 There are so many fun things you can do on a day-to-day basis.
-Here are the top 10 best things you can do on any given day.
+Here are the top 10 best things you can do any day.

-Music streaming platforms have made it so easy to curate playlists, so why not create one with a specific someone in mind?
+Music streaming platforms have made it so easy to curate playlists, so why not make one with a specific someone in mind?

 You could make a playlist inspired by a road trip you went on with your best friend, for your significant other filled with music that reminds you of them, or one for your parents that features all of the classic rock music they listened to when you were growing up.

 It’s a great way to let a friend or loved one know you thought of them!
-And it’s fun to listen to music thinking about who would enjoy that song.
+And it’s fun to listen to music and think about who would enjoy that song.

-Even in life’s most challenging seasons, there’s so much to be grateful for.
-A gratitude journal can help you pay attention to what you enjoy in the given season of life.
+Even in life’s most challenging seasons, there’s much to be grateful for.
+A gratitude journal can help you pay attention to what you enjoy in any given season of life.

 Here are a few prompts to get you started: